-Over 120 cars from all eras of the motoring age are on stunning display.
-Not just Toyota, but American and European automobiles.
-Many different and famous brands are represented too, Mercedes Benz, Ford, Mazda, Porsche, Subaru, Rolls Royce, De Soto, Volkswagen, even little Isuzu to name just a few.
+Over 120 cars from all eras of the motoring age are on stunning display in the Automobile Gallery.
+Not just Toyota, but American and European automobiles, too.
+Many different and famous brands are represented: Mercedes Benz, Ford, Mazda, Porsche, Subaru, Rolls Royce, De Soto, Volkswagen, even little Isuzu to name just a few.

-American and European cars are displayed on the second floor, while a wide range of domestic vehicles fill the third floor.
+Vehicles produced from the beginning of the automobile age up to the 1950s are displayed on the second floor, while vehicles from the 1950s to the present fill the third floor.
 The building is oval shaped, like a race circuit, with visitors walking the course, surrounded by many exciting and beautiful vehicles.

-If you tire of looking at the cars, (and that will take some time) or if you need re-hydrating after drooling over the vehicles, take a break in the Cafeteria or the relaxing Museum Restaurant with views overlooking the old Nagakute Battlefield.
-Let the kids play in the Kids Garage, or the Museum Shop with over 500 miniature cars and original souvenirs too.
+If you tire of looking at the cars, (and that will take some time) or if you need re-hydrating after drooling over the vehicles, take a break in the Museum Cafe "Cars & Books" or the relaxing Museum Restaurant "AVIEW," with views overlooking the old Nagakute Battlefield.
+Let the kids play in the Kids Garage, or stop by the Museum Shop with over 500 miniature cars and original souvenirs.

 The Toyota Automobile Museum is not just for car fans.
-Men and women, young old, it doesn’t matter, the range and selection in this most expansive museum has something for everybody.
+Men and women, young and old, it doesn’t matter, the range and selection in this expansive museum has something for everybody.